My kids really enjoyed stenciling their names onto these terra cotta clay pots, and I think they make beautiful Mother’s Day or teacher gifts!

 The stencils come four per sheet, but they are easier to work with if you cut them in four.
 We learned that you want to make sure you have a medium amount of paint on the sponge spouncer, but having too little is better than too much.
 You also want to make sure your spouncer is pretty dry after you wash the paint off it – otherwise it can make letters look messy.
 If you mess up a letter you can wipe the paint off while it is still wet and start over.
 Apple Barrel paint is an all-purpose acrylic craft paint that cleans up with soap and water while wet.

 Once they finished the letters they added a little extra paint to the top of the pot.
-Once the paint was dry, they added mod podge – it seals everything in, and I feel that it also really makes the colors pop.
-We were sent Mod Podge Washout, which is the same formula as Mod Podge Gloss but washes out of clothing and furniture with soap and water, even when it is dry – making it perfect for moms and teachers.
+Once the paint was dry, they added Mod Podge – it seals everything in, and I feel that it also really makes the colors pop.
+Mod Podge Washout is the same formula as Mod Podge Gloss but washes out of clothing and furniture with soap and water, even when it is dry – making it perfect for moms and teachers.
 You can throw clothes in the washing machine and it will come out – no pre-soak needed.
 My kids are all very neat, and they didn’t get any anywhere, but it was still reassuring to know it would come out.

 We mod podged a few squares of colored tissue paper onto a fourth pot, just as an experiment.
 The kids also got a little over-enthusiastic with mod podge on the tissue paper pot – you can see the extra mod podge in the picture above.
 It looked fine once it was dry, and I think it would have looked really neat if we had painted the pot a pale blue or other light color before adding the tissue squares.

 This is seven-year-old Emma’s pot.
 I like the texture of the pink and other sponging she did around the pot.
 She also added a couple squares of tissue to her pot, and this photo illustrates nicely how the mod podge makes the colors stand out.